-Personal Tutorials
+Personal Academic Coaching and Tutorials

-66. All students studying undergraduate or postgraduate taught programmes at the University are offered personal tutorials as set out in the Tutorial Policy.
-There is an expectation of students to engage with these tutorials.
-At least one of these tutorials would normally be face to face, although the University recognises the value of other modes of contact such as group tutorials, email, blogs and other online facilities.
+66. All students studying undergraduate or postgraduate taught programmes at the University are offered personal academic coaching as set out in the Personal Academic Coaching Policy (Ipswich only) or personal tutorials as set out in the Tutorial Policy (for partner institutions).
+There is an expectation of students to engage with these sessions.
+At least one of these sessions would normally be face to face, although the University recognises the value of other modes of contact such as group tutorials, email, blogs and other online facilities.